awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 **To view information for the root \(console\)**

-1. Sign in to the AWS Management Console using Organizations master account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWS Management Console using Organizations management account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane below the **Access reports** section, choose **Organization activity**\.